 Cindy Kraybill brings experience in education, marketing, and non-profit management to her position as Director of Development and Marketing.
 She spent many years in various marketing capacities for Storage Technology Corporation and taught for Denver Public Schools.
 Most recently she was the Director of Development and Donor Relations for Firefly Autism.

-She is the mother of two daughters: one at the University of California Berkeley, and another at George Washington High School.
+She is the mother of two daughters: one a science journalist in San Francisco, and another studying engineering at Cal Poly San Luis Obispo.
 She plays various musical instruments including the piano, guitar, dulcimer, clarinet, and accordion.

 Mary O’Neill Christ, Office Manager (contact Mary)

-Mary Christ, a long-time choir parent, joined the staff in 2009 conducting the Montane Choirs and now serves as the Office Manager and accompanies the Alpine rehearsals at Lincoln/Compass Academy.
+Mary Christ, a long-time choir parent, joined the staff in 2009 conducting the Montane Choirs and now serves as the Office Manager and accompanies and assists in the in-school program at Compass Academy, and assists with Fourteeners.
 Mary holds a Master of Arts in Vocal Performance from the Lamont School of Music at the University of Denver, and a Bachelor of Arts in Music from Pomona College in Claremont, California, with additional studies at the Aspen Music School and the American Institute of Musical Studies in Graz, Austria.
-Mary currently sings in Kantorei and with the women’s ensemble, Impromptu.
+Mary currently sings in Kantorei, at Wellshire Presbyterian Church, and with the women’s ensemble, Impromptu.
 Mary has worked in the Public Relations/Development Office at Regis College and with the Higher Education Group, a consulting firm to colleges and universities.

 Mercedes Campana, Accompanist

-Mercedes Campana plays for the Mountain Aires ensemble and the Conducting Class.
+Mercedes Campana plays for the Mountain Aires ensemble and teaches a musicianship class to choir members.
 She graduated from Humber College in Toronto with a Bachelor of Music in Composition in 2012.
 A Denver native, Mercedes was a member of the choir from the beginning in 1996 through 2007.
 Mercedes enjoys teaching piano, writing songs, and walking her dog.